geek-cookbook/geek-cookbook/manuscript/recipies/autopirate/nzbget.md

 ## Inclusion into AutoPirate

-To include NZBGet in your [AutoPirate](/recipies/autopirate/start/) stack, include the following in your autopirate.yml stack definition file:
+To include NZBGet in your [AutoPirate](/recipies/autopirate/start/) stack (_The only reason you **wouldn't** use NZBGet, would be if you were using [SABnzbd](/recipies/autopirate/sabnzbd/) instead_), include the following in your autopirate.yml stack definition file:

 !!! tip
         I share (_with my [patreon patrons](https://www.patreon.com/funkypenguin)_) a private "_premix_" git repository, which includes necessary docker-compose and env files for all published recipes.
 This means that patrons can launch any recipe with just a ```git pull``` and a ```docker stack deploy``` 👍